ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

 --------------------------------------------------------------------------------

-Ethash uses a **DAG** (directed acyclic graph) for the proof of work algorithm, this is generated for each **epoch**, i.e every 30000 blocks (100 hours).
+Ethash uses a **DAG** (directed acyclic graph) for the proof of work algorithm, this is generated for each **epoch**, i.e., every 30000 blocks (100 hours).
 The DAG takes a long time to generate.
 If clients only generate it on demand, you may see a long wait at each epoch transition before the first block of the new epoch is found.
-However, the DAG only depends on block number, so it CAN and SHOULD be calculated in advance to avoid long wait at each epoch transition. ``geth`` implements automatic DAG generation and maintains two DAGS at a time for smooth epoch transitions.
+However, the DAG only depends on block number, so it CAN and SHOULD be calculated in advance to avoid long wait times at each epoch transition. ``geth`` implements automatic DAG generation and maintains two DAGS at a time for smooth epoch transitions.
 Automatic DAG generation is turned on and off when mining is controlled from the console.
 It is also turned on by default